 Bloubergerstrand – with literally means ‘blue mountain beach’ (and is also know as Blaauwberg Beach or Blouberg Beach) is a kite-surfers paradise; and the view of Table Mountain from the 10km strip of white sand is one of Cape Town’s most photographed views.
 A typical beachfront stretch offers cafes and restaurants galore, and a lively weekend scene when street vendors with African and crafts or ice-cream and pancake stalls are set up along the seaside parking.

-RELATED: Another famous beach – and one that is often recommended in lists such as these is 8km stretch of white sand at Noordhoek Beach – however in 2018 there have been a string of muggings, attacks and murders – and both locals and tourists have been advised to avoid the area for their own safety.
+RELATED: Another famous beach – and one that is often recommended in lists such as these is 8km stretch of white sand at Noordhoek Beach – however in 2018 there was a string of muggings, attacks and murders; which seem to have continued into 2020 – and both locals and tourists have been advised to avoid the area for their own safety.

 Visiting Cape Town and not going Wine Tasting should actually be a crime.
 Just beyond the city limits there are 5 different wine regions for foodies to explore.
 The largest and most well known of these is Stellenbosch with over 200 wine and grape producers, but there is also the Helderberg Wine Route, Durbanville Wine Route and the Franschhoek Wine Route (that has its own wine tram!); and very near Cape Town is the Constantia Wine Route which is a mere 20 minutes from CT and is home to some of the countries oldest and most prestigious vineyards and wine estates.